jerrythomas/rokkit/sites/rokkit/src/stories/02-data-driven/05-drop-down/02-fields/README.md

 }
 ```

-In this we want to show `name` and the `photo` attributes as the text and image respectively.
+In this example, we want to show `name` and the `photo` attributes as the text and image respectively.
 To do this we can configure fields as below

 ```js